 7. You may also be able to appoint a proxy to vote on your behalf.
 The proxy has to also be eligible to vote (so, for example, one spouse could vote for both partners).
 One proxy can vote for multiple eligible family members (spouse, sibling, parent, child, grandparent, or grandchild), but a proxy appointed to represent a non-family member can only represent that person and no one else.

 8. Nominations for candidates for positions being elected are now closed.
 Inform yourself about who is running and where they stand on policies that matter to you.

 9. Some municipalities are also asking policy questions on the ballot.
-The Town of Parry Sound, for example, is asking: “Are you in favour of the fluoridation of the public water supply of this municipality?”
 You could have a say about important local issues: infrastructure (roads and bridges, water supply, sewage treatment); garbage and recycling programs; police, fire, and other essential services; zoning and land use.